Summer Academy Weeks

 A VASTS program representative will stay at the dorms throughout the duration of the program and is responsible for VASTS interaction with the University.
 Students and teachers report any problems to this person.

 All meals are provided for students during the Summer Academy.
-Students may choose to bring additional snacks.
+Students may choose to bring additional snacks but may not bring snacks containing nuts for the safety of all other scholars.

 Students are not allowed to wear shorts during the day and during planned evening activities.
 Students should dress appropriately, clean and pressed t-shirts (no slogans) with jeans or khakis.
 Boys must wear belts and tuck in their shirts, no hats or caps are to be worn during the week.
 Button shirts or polo shirts with sleeves are acceptable and preferred.
 Only closed toe shoes or sneakers will be permitted.
 Girls should not wear skirts during the week because of the facility tours, which may require some climbing and bending.